 The Means of Loving God

 Loving Christ means loving others unconditionally, and loving others means observing all of Christ’s commands (Matt 28:20).
-Christ’s Spirit teaches, “By this we know that we love the children of God, when we love God and obey his commandments.
+John taught, “By this we know that we love the children of God, when we love God and obey his commandments.
 For this is the love of God, that we keep his commandments.
 And his commandments are not burdensome” (1 John 5:2–3).
 Christians love others by loving God by obeying Him.
 Love fulfills the Law — loving God and loving one’s neighbor keeps God’s commandments (Rom 13:8–10).
 Peter encouraged, “Above all, keep loving one another earnestly, since love covers a multitude of sins” (1 Pet 4:8).
 Paul noted, “And above all these put on love, which binds everything together in perfect harmony” (Col 3:14; cf. Gal 5:13–15; Eph 4:15–16).

 By knowing God, believers love Him.
 By loving God, believers obey God’s commands.
 Therefore,